bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ## Base Sets: Getting Default Behavior Right

-Now hold on, you're saying that:
+Of course the skeptical reader may point out that:

 1. Bevy automatically runs its systems in parallel.
 2. [The order of systems is nondeterministic unless there is an explicit ordering relationship between them](https://github.com/bevyengine/bevy/blob/latest/examples/ecs/nondeterministic_system_order.rs)?
 3. All of the systems are now stored in a single `Schedule` object with no barriers between them?
 4. Systems can belong to any number of system sets, each of which can add their own behavior?

-Won't this lead to utter chaos and tedious spaghetti-flavored work to resolve every last ambiguity?
-I _liked_ stages, they helped me understand the structure of my app!
+Won't this lead to utter chaos and tedious spaghetti-flavored work to resolve every last ordering ambiguity?
+Many users _liked_ stages, they were helpful for understanding the structure of my app!

-Well, I'm glad you asked, rhetorical straw man.
+Well, I'm glad you asked, rhetorical skeptic.
 To reduce this chaos (and ease migration), Bevy 0.10 comes with a brand new collection of system sets with the default plugins: [`CoreSet`](https://dev-docs.bevyengine.org/bevy/app/enum.CoreSet.html), [`StartupSet`](https://dev-docs.bevyengine.org/bevy/app/enum.StartupSet.html) and [`RenderSet`](https://dev-docs.bevyengine.org/bevy/render/enum.RenderSet.html).
 The similarity of their names to [`CoreStage`](https://docs.rs/bevy/0.9.1/bevy/app/enum.CoreStage.html), [`StartupStage`](https://docs.rs/bevy/0.9.1/bevy/app/enum.StartupStage.html) and [`RenderStage`](https://docs.rs/bevy/0.9.1/bevy/render/enum.RenderStage.html) is not a coincidence: there are command flush points between each set, and existing systems have been migrated directly.

 Some parts of the stage-centric architecture were appealing: a clear high level structure, coordination on flush points (to reduce excessive bottlenecks) and good default behavior.
 To keep those bits (while excising the frustrating ones), we've introduced the concept of **base sets**, added in [#7466](https://github.com/bevyengine/bevy/pull/7466) by `@cart`.
 Base sets are system sets, except:

 1. Every system (but not every system set) must belong to exactly one base set.